shehmalhaider111-reseacher/IoMT-Model-Training-/README.md

 # A Federated LSTM-Autoencoder Framework with Differential Privacy for Secure Healthcare IoT Anomaly Detection

-This repository contains the official source code and reproducibility package for our research paper: **"[Yahan Apne Paper Ka Mukammal Title Likhain]"**.
+This repository contains the official source code and reproducibility package for our research paper: A Federated LSTM-Autoencoder Framework with Differential Privacy for Secure Healthcare IoT Anomaly Detection.

 Our proposed framework implements a Federated LSTM-Autoencoder (with and without Differential Privacy) to detect anomalies in healthcare IoT environments while preserving patient data privacy.